isomorphic-typescript/ts-monorepo/README.md

 - `yarn add -D @isomorphic-typescript/ts-monorepo`
 - `yarn ts-monorepo`

-# VSCode doesn't understand my types!

-This is because ts-monorepo uses Yarn v2 (Berry), which uses Plug-n-Play

-- `yarn add -D typescript`
-- `yarn add -D @yarnpkg/pnpify`
-- `yarn pnpify --sdk vscode`
-- In bottom right corner of VSCode click on the version, switch to pnpify version.
-- Install the [ZipFS VSCode extension](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) so you can go to definition for dependencies which are now all in zip files.

-# What is it?
+# How does it work?

-Upon change detection of `ts-monorepo.json`, this tool will
+From a high level, upon change detection of `ts-monorepo.json`, this tool will
 1. Validate the config and proceed [iff](https://en.wikipedia.org/wiki/If_and_only_ifs) valid.
 1. Create package folder, required parent folder(s), package.json, & tsconfig.json files if any of these are missing.
 1. Update the existing config files if they were already present.